khanhthanhdev/Text2Video/Readme.md

 DeepSeek R1-Zero represents the culmination of **multi-year research** at DeepSeek AI into **transfer learning**, **instruction tuning**, and **long-context neural architectures**.
 Its central objective is to provide a single, all-purpose encoder-decoder model that can handle:

 - **Complex reading comprehension** (up to 8,192 tokens)
-- **Scenario-based instruction following** (e.g., “Given a set of constraints, produce a short plan.”)
+- **Scenario-based instruction following** (e.g., "Given a set of constraints, produce a short plan.")
 - **Technical and coding tasks** (including code generation, transformation, and debugging assistance)

-Though R1-Zero is a “descendant” of T5, the modifications to attention, context management, and parameter initialization distinguish it significantly from vanilla T5 implementations.
+Though R1-Zero is a "descendant" of T5, the modifications to attention, context management, and parameter initialization distinguish it significantly from vanilla T5 implementations.

 ---

 ## **2. Philosophical & Theoretical Foundations**

-While standard Transformer models rely on the “Attention is All You Need” paradigm (Vaswani et al., 2017), **DeepSeek R1-Zero** extends this by:
+While standard Transformer models rely on the "Attention is All You Need" paradigm (Vaswani et al., 2017), **DeepSeek R1-Zero** extends this by:

 1. **Expanded Context Window**
    - By employing distributed positional encodings and segment-based attention, R1-Zero tolerates sequences up to 8,192 tokens.